rubrikinc/terraform-provider-polaris/docs/data-sources/aws_permission_groups.md

-The `polaris_aws_permission_groups` data source retrieves the latest permission groups available for a single RSC AWS feature, along with the IAM action statements that the feature requires.
+The `polaris_aws_permission_groups` data source retrieves the latest permission groups available for a single RSC AWS feature, along with the IAM action statements that each permission group requires.
 It is intended for users of the IAM-based onboarding flow who want to programmatically discover which permission groups are available (for example, the `BASIC` and `RECOVERY` split on `RDS_PROTECTION`) and the underlying actions, instead of hard-coding them.

 To look up multiple features at once, use `for_each` on the data source.